bsc-iitm/python-textbook/docs/chapter-4/lesson-4.3.md

 ##### Never do something like this! #####
 ```

 If the above code is executed, we don't get an error!
-This is somewhat surprising.
-But syntactically, there is nothing wrong here.
+Surprising right?
+This is because syntactically, there is nothing wrong here.
 But we will get into serious problems when we try to do the following:

 ```python
 ##### Alarm!
 Wrong code snippet! #####